kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

   * Dependency on other types (like `Operations`) copied as is
   * [[Derived Properties]] are supported.
 Property must be read-only and have `[<ReflectedDefinition>]`.
 You can use some type synonym like `type NotifyDependencyChangedAttribute = ReflectedDefinitionAttribute` we had for dynamic proxy based model.
 I just didn't want to drag another dependency into prototype assembly only for single type synonym.

-At first glance design seems like very constraint.
-But I believed it's all for good.
-It takes functional like approach of data and code separation to extreme.
+At first glance design seems very restrictive.
+But I believe it's for good.
+It takes functional style of data and code separation to extreme.
+F# records as prototypes make a good choice - it's very concise, declarative and yet constraint (no augmentations for example).

+There are shortcomings to this implementation which I plan to fix in future versions:
+  * Prototype assembly is not locked anymore but whenever it gets recompiled Visual Studio often shows "...
+FSC: error FS1135: Unexpected error creating debug information file...".
+It means you should reopen VS to recompile prototypes assembly.
+  * For derived properties not full set of F# language is supported.
+It should be sufficient for most cases.
+I will provided details on exact limitations later.
+  * To support derived properties custom model base class inherit from [DependencyObject] (http://msdn.microsoft.com/en-us/library/system.windows.dependencyobject.aspx).
+Therefore when user press "."
+Intellisense shows derived from 'DependencyObject' members which is not slick experience.

 It's was a bumpy road from erased to generated types.
 It was mostly caused by lack of other real-world examples.
 If nothing else, this is good example of "generated types" Type Provider that can be used by other community members.